 - a pinch of fine Himalayan pink salt (U.S. option HERE)

 - 1 tsp vanilla paste (make your ownusing vanilla extract - U.S. option HERE)

 - wearing disposable food-safe gloves, add softened butter (left at room temperature for 30 mins) and work with your fingers until the mix becomes crumbly.

-- add whole egg and work the mix by hand until smooth.
+- incorporate whole egg and vanilla paste, and work the mix by hand until smooth.

 - pre-heat oven to 130C fan (150C static).

 - take a spoonful of cookie mix, roll it lightly between your palms, shape into a ball and flatten to half a centimeter.

 - place it on a baking tray lined with parchment paper.

 - repeat until you've used up all the cookie mix.